-- 1. Demonstrate knowledge and understanding of essential theory and practice of bacteriology of infectious diseases; - 2.
+- 1. Demonstrate knowledge and understanding of essential theory and practice of bacteriology in relation to infectious diseases; - 2.
 Demonstrate knowledge and understanding of bacteriological investigations required for the diagnosis and treatment of the infected individual; - 3.
 Perform various clinical laboratory procedures including specimen processing, isolation, identification and susceptibility testing of bacterial pathogens.